-The modular approach is the same – it’s just expressed in different forms.
+The modular approach is the same – it’s just expressed differently.

 Of course, not all designers need to code.
 In today’s Agile teams, we should embrace the power of specialization.

-Learning to code in grad school gave me a chance at an entry-level web development job, which lead to programming roles, which finally grew into a UX career.
+Learning to code in grad school gave me a chance at an entry-level web development job, which led to programming roles, which finally grew into a UX career.

 My development experience disciplines my design process like nothing else.
 Coding opens our eyes to new ways of thinking and unlocks hidden parts of the creative process.
 Thinking logically within coding parameters brings the design problem into focus.

-For example, at the start of a recent project for a data analytics product, the only requirement I faced was “reinvent our interface, inspire our company, and stand out in the marketplace”.
+For example, at the start of a recent project for a data analytics product, the only requirement I faced was to “reinvent our interface, inspire our company, and stand out in the marketplace.”

-With such unclear requirements, I needed to blend design thinking and code thinking:
+With such unclear requirements, I needed to blend design thinking and code thinking into three parts.

 First, I listened intently.

-Is the client mainly concerned with the interface?
+Is the client mainly concerned with the user interface?
 Not so, in this case.

 Sure, their interface needed updating, but the deeper problem was presenting data in a meaningful way beyond icons and colors.